-- 1. Students must complete eight (8) hours of volunteer community service each semester.
-Four (4) hours must be service to SMMC and/or the CFE and four (4) hours must be service to the community. - 2.
+- 1. Students must complete four (4) hours of volunteer community service each semester. - 2.
 If the student is unable to participate in the event as planned, the faculty member who recruited them for the event must be notified 48 hours in advance.
 The student is also asked to attempt to find a replacement for the event.
-Failure to notify the faculty member 48 hours in advance will result in an increase in the amount of required hours for that semester.
-The hours requirement will be doubled according to the type of service in which the student was unable to participate. - 3.
+Failure to notify the faculty member 48 hours in advance will result in the hours requirement being doubled for the semester. - 3.
 Students may select their own service agency/project from a faculty approved list of agencies or submit a request for approval for an unspecified agency to the Vice President for Schools of Nursing and Health Professions. - 4.
 To document time spent at the selected agency, the student must submit a completed Verification of Community Service form (4.7A) signed by faculty or a representative of the service agency/project.
 The student is to submit this form to the designated Center for Education staff member(s), who will maintain a record. - 5.
 The designated CFE staff member(s) will distribute a list of students with the total number of community service hours to each faculty periodically throughout the semester. - 6.
 Any required course related community service will not count toward the required total number of volunteer community service hours. - 7.
 Volunteer service must be health related activities that benefit the community and cannot be part of employment responsibilities. - 8.
 Exceptions to this policy for professional students (RT or RRT to BS) will be managed by the Director of each respective school. - 9.
-Community service requirement will be doubled if the student has not met the community service hour requirement by the Marshall University complete withdrawal date.
+Community service requirement will be doubled if the student has not met the community service hour requirement by the Marshall University or Mountwest Community and Technical College complete withdrawal date. - 10.
+If a NUR 241 student does not complete the required community service requirement by the day before the scheduled SMSON/SMCFE pinning, the student will not be permitted to participate in the pinning ceremony.
+The student must still complete the community service requirements to fulfill course and program requirements.